kambahr/go-weblight/README.md

 # A Go website template with multiple master pages

-## Weblight is an alternative way of presenting a website: a one-page look&feel -- with operations of a full-feature website with Go managing the background work.
+## A one-page look & feel -- with operations of a full-feature website and Go managing the background work

-### Three different styles have been included to demonstrate the use of multiple master pages inside the same website.
+### Three different styles provided to demonstrate the use of multiple master pages within the same website

 #### Overview

-The main body of the page is loaded (master-page) once; and  all other contents are retrieved in the background.
+The main body (master-page) is loaded once and all other contents are retrieved in the background.

 #### Browser History

 The browser history is written via the window.onpopstate() event (for a full user-experience).

 #### Navigation

+##### Within Master Page

 Within the master page, getContent(), javascript, function gets the content (simulating href of an A tag); and to get to the outside of the master page: the &lt;a&gt; tag is used.
 The web server will know whether to responde with a master page or a single (independent) page.